 Which same microwave gave up the ghost this week.
 That’s correct.
 My AEG microwave, bought on 26 March 1984 fizzled on me on the 26th of March 2014.
 How’s that for hi-fidelity?

 And just to show I really will avoid playing the primitive pyromaniac if I can help it, here’s a picture of me pulling my shirt to hide that same microwave behind me at Kosi Bay, Zululand ca 2002.
 I snuck it into the kombi knowing their campsites had Eskom power and knowing that heating up Tommy’s bottles was a fiddle without it.
+So I took gas and I took firewood and I took Lion matches, but I used AEG electric microwave technology powered-by-Eskom’s coal burning to feed TomTom.

 Update: Now I’m pissed off it packed up after only 30 years: